 - Creamy Chocolate Frosting: Combine sugar, egg whites and salt in the bowl of a stand mixer.
 Place the bowl over a small pot of boiling water and whisk gently and constantly until the mixture reaches 150 on a thermometer, about 2-3 minutes.

 - Place bowl back in the stand mixer fitted with the whisk attachment.
 Beat at medium speed about 1-2 minutes.
 One piece at a time, add the butter, then the cooled melted chocolate and vanilla.
 Mix until combined, then increase speed to med-high and beat until light and fluffy.
-If your frosting doesn’t fluff up enough (which may be because ingredients weren’t at the exact right temperature), just throw the bowl into the refrigerator for about 20-30 minutes and beat it chilled.
+If your frosting doesn’t fluff up enough (which may be because ingredients weren’t at the exact right temperature), just throw the bowl into the refrigerator for about 20-30 minutes or until it is very cold.
+Return to mixer stand and beat until fluffy.

 For the chocolate I used Lindt 70% Intense Chocolate.
 It is indeed, intense.
 I wouldn’t go any higher than 70% with the chocolate.
 For the cocoa, I used Hershey Dark, which is the only Dutch process I had in the house and I used cider vinegar instead of white.
 The frosting is pretty easy to make even though you do have to use a candy thermometer and boil the egg sugar mixture, but it’s worth it.